Prince Bahadur Shah of Nepal: Regency (1785–1794)

 After the death of Rajendra Laxmi in 1785, Bahadur Shah came back to Nepal and resumed the expansion of Nepal.
 He took a hardline approach to unification offering one of the options to state kings and princes: accept Gorkha sovereignty while continuing to rule themselves or battle to the death.
 He also married the sister of King Prithvi Pal Sen of Palpa, one of the more powerful nations bordering Nepal.

 Many minor states accepted annexation with notable resistance from Jumla and Doti.
 The king of Jumla, Shovan Shahi, fled to China, later assisting China in the Sino-Nepalese War.
 The king of Doti fled to British India and assisted them in the Anglo-Nepalese War.

 Bahadur Shah then crushed the Limbuwan rebellion on his eastern front and annexed Sikkim with Damodar Pande and Amar Singh Thapa as his military generals.
 Amar Singh Thapa annexed Kumaon kingdom upon invitation of its minister Hari Singh Dev.
 However, resistance followed and then a battle.
 Later the deposed Kumaoni king aided the British in the Anglo-Nepalese War but could not restore his Kingdom.

 In 1788 Nepal attacked Tibet over issues of counterfeiting and granted asylum to Shamarpa Lama, who died during the war.
-Chinese Amban stationes in Lhasa dragged China into war, turning it into Sino-Nepalese War in 1792.
+Chinese Amban stations in Lhasa dragged China into war, turning it into Sino-Nepalese War in 1792.
 Nepal asked for British arms which mediator Colonel William Kirkpatrick refused.
 Nepal was defeated and a peace treaty was signed with China.

 After the war, Garhwal submitted to Gorkha sovereignty with its King continuing his rule.
 From then, Nepal began to see itself as the pan-Himalayan military Hindu kingdom demanding that hill Hindu kings surrender.
 However, as Kangra resisted with Sikh assistance, deposed kings began to ally with the British against Nepal.

 Later years

 As the child king came of age, Bahadur Shah's influence in the palace continued to decline.
-By the time he was forced to retire from his office in 1794, he had had multiple disagreements with the king Rana Bahadur Shah and as such the king viewed him suspicion just like his father and former king Pratap Singh Thapa had done before him.
+By the time he was forced to retire from his office in 1794, he had had multiple disagreements with the king Rana Bahadur Shah and as such the king viewed him suspicion just like his father and former king Pratap Singh Shah had done before him.
 After retirement, Bahadur Shah attempted to relocate to China, but his request was declined, so he relocated himself near the Pashupatinath Temple and started living a simple life and practicing religion alongside the saints at the temple, until he was arrested again and imprisoned in February 1797 on several false charges including attempting to kill the king, hold the king in captivity.
 In addition, his wife was also charged as having poisoned Queen Rajendra Laxmi.
 There he was tortured for months and kept in total isolation until his death in 24 June in 1797.
 Although most historians of Nepal agree that King Rana Bahadur Shah was definitely involved in his assassination, the exact method remains a matter of controversy.
 Most historians agree that he was killed by having hot oil poured on his body, while some believe that he was forcibly hanged.